 Energy Concept of the Main BuildingE.ON ERC

 Constructing energy efficient buildings and ensuring the thermal comfort of the occupants is a hard task to be fulfilled by architects and engineers.
-A common solution for this task is to insulate the surrounding walls and windows very strong.
+A common solution for this task is to very strongly insulate the surrounding walls and windows.
 For office buildings this strong insulation shifts the annual energy consumption from heating and cooling energy.

 Therefore the energy concept of the E.ON ERC Main Building reduces the energy demand for heating and cooling with a responsible insulation.
 This is achieved by highly integrated and complex energy generation, conservation, distribution and benefit transfer.
 More

 Architecture and ConstructionPeter Winandy

 The plans for the E.ON Energy Research Center provide for a cubic, compact structure positioned on a plane built like terrace into the hillside, which is gently sloping towards the southeast.
 The plane thus figures as a counterpart to the existing experimental hall.
 The room layout is organized on four levels.
 The ground floor features the main entrance an foyer, the adjacent administrative facilities, as well as seminar and meeting rooms.
 Workshops, laboratories and technology space are found on the basement floor.
 Office space for the five institutes and a number of smaller CIP pools are located on the first and second floors.
 The top level consists of the technology floor and PV test field, accessible for teaching processes.
 More